TeddyRandby/cgab/README.md

 libc is the only dependency for the interpreter.
 However, some libraries (such as http and term) depend on some c libraries.
 # Installation
 This project is built with `Make`.
 The `Makefile` expects some environment variables to be present.
 Specifically:
   - `GAB_PREFIX`: A place for gab to install data without root.
 This is for packages and other kinds of things.
+Something like `/home/<user>`
-  - `GAB_INSTALLPREFIX`: Where gab should install itself - the executable, header files, libcgab, etc.
+  - `GAB_INSTALLPREFIX`: Where gab should install itself - the executable, header files, libcgab, etc. Something like `/usr/local`
   - `GAB_CFLAGS`: Additional flags ot pass to the c compiler.

 [Clide](https://github.com/TeddyRandby/clide) is a tool for managing shell scripts for projects.
 This project uses it to manage useful scripts and build configuration.
 To configure and build with clide, run `clide build` and complete the prompts.